K1mc4n/FarcasterQuiz/README.md

 - **Leaderboard:** Display the top scorers based on their performance.
 - **Responsive Design:** The app is mobile-friendly and responsive across various screen sizes.

-## Installation

-To run the Farcaster Quiz locally, follow these steps:

 ### Prerequisites

 Ensure you have the following installed: